gpilab/foray/src/tools/math/README.md

 - [x] Color of equation
     - [x] also changes src text color
 - [x] size categories, match textShape size
+- [?] text alignemnt (left, center, right).
+Right now, width is fixed to the minimum size.
+    - This would make using alignment options like "distribute horizontally" work better. right now it just pushes the text all the way to the right.
 - [?] custom hand written rendering style?

 ## Misc Features
 - [?] export to svg